 - You do not have to leave tomorrow.
-(You can leave tomorrow if you want, or you can stay, or you can leave some other time.)
+(It is not necessary for you to leave tomorrow.
+You can leave tomorrow if you want, or you can stay.)

 - You must not leave tomorrow.
 (You do not have permission to leave tomorrow.)